Amazon Echo Show: First generation

 The first-generation Echo Show (released in June 2017) contains a pair of two-inch speakers and is distinguished from other Echo products by containing a 7-inch touchscreen.
 As with other Echo devices, it can conduct voice calls, as well as video calls to other Echo Show users and through Skype with its 5-megapixel front-facing camera.

 Second generation

 The second-generation Echo Show (released in October 2018) is completely redesigned from the first generation.
 The new device replaces the black plastic with a mesh casing while keeping the same device shape.
 The speakers were moved to the side and back of the device to allow a 3-inch larger display.
 Amazon claims that the new version will have better sound quality.
 It also integrates a Zigbee hub, similar to the Echo Plus.

 Echo Show 5

-The Echo Show 5 is a variation with a 5.5" display.
+The Echo Show 5 is a variation with a 5.5-inch display.